AcademySoftwareFoundation/OpenImageIO/src/doc/stdmetadata.rst

 .. option:: "FirmwareVersion" : string

     For captured or scanned image, the Firmware Version of the camera or scanner.

+.. option:: "EntrancePupil" : float

+    The axial distance from the image plane to the entrance pupil, in units of millimeters.

 .. option:: "LensMake" : string